The Beara Peninsula: My Favourite Drive in the Southwest

 Bere Island

 You could take the morning ferry over, do the walk, ferry home, pint in MacCarthy's and some fish so fresh that it might still be moving.
-This is yet another area that's so easy to drive by in 5 minutes, but if you stop and look, there's so much to see and do.
+This is yet another area that's so easy to drive by in 5 minutes, but if you stop, you'll see there's so much to explore.

 Dzogchen Beara